wp-plugins/jquery-collapse-o-matic/readme.txt

 2. Holy Crap!
 That other text just showed up like magic!
 Thank you Collapse-O-Matic!

 == Changelog ==

+= 1.4 =
+* Relaunched of plugin page on Twinpictures' Plugin Oven

 = 1.3.18 =
 * Added alternate style sheet for sites with dark backgrounds.